koopjs/FeatureServer/README.md

     }

 ### FeatureServer.error.authenticate
-Pass in an outgoing response object and this function will route and return the following authentication error:
+Pass in an outgoing response object and this function will route and return a formatted authentication error.

+    FeatureServer.error.authenticate(res)

     {
       "error": {
         "code": 400,